Phone Meeting Format

 12. Anonymity is the spiritual foundation of all our traditions, ever reminding us to place principles before personalities.

 Visit our website, www.ChristianFoodAddicts.weebly.com.
-You will find the following information: The 12-steps with their Biblical comparisons, a list of additional Christian meetings, member phone numbers, the format for this meeting and how to be added to our phone list.
+You will find the following information: The 12-steps with their Biblical comparisons, a list of additional Christian meetings, member phone numbers, the format for this meeting and how to be added to our phone list and Facebook page.
 Please call or text Barbara in New Jersey at 973-219-1403 to be added to the phone list or to update your contact information.

 The Christian Food Addicts in Recovery Intergroup meetings will be held the first Sunday of the month at 7AM EST (after our regular meeting).